Bhutan Tour Package From Israel

 Photography is generally allowed, but it’s prohibited inside temples, monasteries, and some dzongs.
 Always ask permission before taking photos of people, especially monks and locals in traditional attire.

-What is the entry fee for Bhutan tourist?
+What is the entry fee for a Bhutan tourist?

 A sustainable development fee of USD 100 per person per night and one time Visa fee of USD 40 per person applicable for foreigners and Sustainable development fee of INR 1200 Indian National.